-We therefore propose that displayed categories should be taken as a basis for the development of fibrations (and creation of limits, and various other notions), in particular in the type-theoretic setting, where dealing with equality on objects is more practically problematic than in classical foundations.
+We therefore propose that displayed categories should be taken as a basis for the development of fibrations, creation of limits, and similar notions, in particular in the type-theoretic setting, where dealing with equality on objects is more practically problematic than in classical foundations.

 We do not believe we are introducing something mathematically novel here; we are simply making explicit an aspect of how mathematicians already deal with certain kinds of examples in practice.
 The payoffs, however, are twofold.